michaeleggers/VulkanDemos/README.md

 # VulkanDemos

-This project contains several small demos written using the Vulkan API.
+This project contains several small demos using the Vulkan API.
+There are several "bad" things going on, for example only one image can be "in flight" at a time.
+That means that pipeline stages which have already completed are not able to start work on a new image.
+Thus, the code should be taken with a grain of salt as I was learning (and still do) Vulkan during its creation :)

 [Cubemapping Demo](https://github.com/michaeleggers/VulkanDemos/blob/main/A4_Cubemapping/main.cpp)